Objectives

 There are two separate aims for this week.
 We will be covering power analyses in R, as well as conducting mediation analyses.
 By the end of this workbook, you should be able to:

-1. Use functions from the pwr package for power analyses for standard statistical tests.
+1. Use functions from the pwr packages for power analyses for standard statistical tests.

 2. Conduct a mediation analysis, including: